czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

       - Artificial intelligence
       - Robotics, intelligent weapons, and remote warfare

-  - Netcentric Warfare
+  - Net-Centric Warfare

     - The migration into the military domain of the Internet information and connectivity revolution that occurred in the civil domain
-    - The netcentric environment makes available to lower echelons and smaller units battlefield information previously available only to higher headquarters
+    - The net-centric environment makes available to lower echelons and smaller units battlefield information previously available only to higher headquarters
       - Flattened the military hierarchy
       - With this degree of situation awareness, they do not have to wait for headquarters to direct a course of action, but are able to choose one of their own
       - Given new responsibility to lower echelon leaders, and has also created the need for mobile decision support systems to help them decide quickly and correctly

-    - Netcentric communications depend heavily on sophisticated field radios and often on satellite links as well
+    - Net-centric communications depend heavily on sophisticated field radios and often on satellite links as well
       - Communications components can be transported to the battlefield in a number of ways

   - Defeating Asymmetric Threats